Every state’s favourite fast food chain: the ultimate list

 Kentucky: Chicken King, Louisville

-Don’t let the humble appearance of this no-fuss drive through spot deceive you, Chicken King consistently gets great reviews.
-Customers praise the quality of the food, especially the perfectly cooked, Southern-style fried chicken, spicy wings with loads of flavor options, and homestyle sides such as corn bread, potato salad and fried okra.
-A hearty three-piece chicken dinner with two sides costs under $10, so it’s great value too.
+Don’t let the humble appearance of this no-fuss drive through spot deceive you – Chicken King consistently gets great reviews.
+Customers praise the quality of the food, especially the perfectly cooked Southern-style fried chicken, spicy wings (with loads of flavor options), and home-style sides such as corn bread, potato salad, and fried okra.
+A hearty three-piece chicken dinner with two sides costs under $10, so it’s great value, too.

 Radostas-Restaurant/Facebook